jonas089/L2-sequencer-utils/whitepaper/02-PoRD-abstract.md

 Every Node can verify this selection process by re-evaluating the contributions.

-For a Block to be a accepted it must have a sufficient number of contributions and the commitments must be valid.
+For a Block to be accepted it must have a sufficient number of contributions and the commitments must be valid.
 The selection process that incorporates the Chaos function must also be verified.

 ## Resolving Conflicts and Collisions in aT